karim-mo/jira-dev-issues-factory/README.md

 ## Notice

 ### `This script requires specific fields to exist in your Jira Project Settings on Development Tasks/Sub-Tasks.
 If you don't have it, the script will fail.
-Here's how to add it:`
+Here's how to add it (or ask your JIRA Admin to do so):`

 <br/>